ADevelopStudio/NavigationWithSwiftUIDemo/README.md

 By showcasing these flows in one codebase, the repository demonstrates:

 -   How to manage navigation under varying deployment targets.
--   How to organize code for clarity, scalability, and testability.
+-   How to organie code for clarity, scalability, and testability.

 ----------

 ## Features

 -   **SwiftUI Navigation**  for both iOS 15 and iOS 16+ (using  `NavigationLink`  vs.  `NavigationStack`).
--   **Coordinator Pattern**  to handle navigation in a centralized manner for more complex flows.
+-   **Coordinator Pattern**  to handle navigation in a centralised manner for more complex flows.
 -   **MVVM Architecture**  to keep your view layer clean and separate from business logic.
 -   **Repository as an Actor**  leveraging Swift’s concurrency model (`async/await`) for thread-safe data handling.
--   **Custom ViewModifiers**  and SwiftUI extensions to showcase reusability and better code organization.
+-   **Custom ViewModifiers**  and SwiftUI extensions to showcase reusability and better code organisation.
 -   **Protocol-Oriented Design**  to facilitate easier testing and mocking.
 -   **Logging with OSLog**  for effective in-app logging and troubleshooting.
 -   **No Third-Party Libraries**  to keep dependencies minimal and showcase pure Swift solutions.